Code-Institute-Submissions/Half-the-group/README.md

 The social links will be opened in a new window.
 I have been using "target="_blank" to manage that.
 All links are pointing to the correct destination.

 I have been testing the map, zooming in and out which are working well.
-I noticed on using Iphone 9 the map pops up when the user is pushing the "About" link in the navbar.
+When using Iphone xr I discovered the map pops up when the user is pushing the "About" link in the navbar.
 When the user go backwards in the page the text appear.

 ### Contact form:
 I have tested to try to submit the form without a valid email address and I got an error message, noting the invalid email address.